If you’re wondering how to keep food warm for a picnic without too much fuss – we’ve got you covered.

-Think soups, curries, meatballs, mini frittata’s, and sausage rolls, casseroles and lasagnas.
-All of these easy make-ahead style dishes make great picnic foods whether it be a summer beach picnic or winter picnic in the park.
-And don’t discount the value of having a warm salad at a picnic like a warm pumpkin and quinoa salad or warm potato salad.
+These easy make-ahead style dishes make great picnic foods, whether a summer beach picnic or a winter picnic in the park.
+And don’t discount the value of having a warm salad at a picnic, like a warm pumpkin and quinoa salad or warm potato salad.

-But as with keeping picnic food cold, there is always the issue of how to keep food hot for a picnic.
-It’s not just a matter of ensuring your lasagna serves up piping hot or your sausage rolls and pork pies stay hot and crispy – it’s also a matter of food safety.
+But as with keeping picnic food cold, there is always the issue of keeping food hot for a picnic.
+It’s not just a matter of ensuring your lasagna serves up piping hot, or your sausage rolls and pork pies stay hot and crispy – it’s also a matter of food safety.

 Safe Food Temperatures